MeditatedBison/bmath/README.md

 But writing pages of lectures or solutions on github itself, may mess up the place.

 - Use [Obsidian](https://obsidian.md/) to create the Notes or write up the Solutions
-- then Share the Markdown File or Copy-Paste the Markdown Code (But why would you choose that instead of just sharing the file?)
+- then Share the Markdown File on Github Discussions.
 - You will be Mentioned for your contribution in the website notes/solutions.

 Installing Obsidian: